-In recent years, virtual reality in real estate has made a significant leap from heavy prototypes to more affordable headsets.
+In recent years, virtual reality has made a significant leap from heavy prototypes to more affordable headsets.
 With the huge number of sales for devices, the content has become more immersive and realistic as virtual reality finds new ways of both practical and commercial applications.
 For instance, The cost of visiting properties has reduced with virtual reality real estate agencies and realtors attracting more customers.

-From this point on, virtual reality in real estate has projects mounting and becoming more versatile and dynamic.
+From this point on, virtual reality real estate has projects mounting and becoming more versatile and dynamic.
 Experts have predicted a steady rise in virtual reality in real estate accounting for the total revenue estimation of $2,6 billion by 2025.
 However, there are challenges ahead like the production of high-quality content, the time crunch to create, and the headset prices.

 1. Virtual tours

 It is a known discomfort to buy a personal property or a business property as it requires a lot of time and patience.
 It furthermore becomes tougher with the geographical distance between the customer and the property.
 This is where virtual reality comes, with the help of it we save time and money as we preview the real estate remotely.
 Any VR headset for that matter is capable of demonstrating real estate virtual tours with guided 360-video format tours and free navigation throughout sites.